Introduction

 -

-You may also wish to create a package extension for your plugin.
+Create the plugin's interfaces.
+Note: You may also wish to create a package extension for your plugin.
 Package extensions add custom fields to packages and accounts.
 These fields can accept customized non-standard variables that you can use in your WHM plugin.

 - Use the AppConfig system to register your plugin with the WHM interface.